helm/helm-www/content/en/docs/helm/helm_list.md

 ### Synopsis

-This command lists all of the releases.
+This command lists all of the releases for a specified namespace (uses current namespace context if namespace not specified).

 By default, it lists only releases that are deployed or failed.
-Flags like '--deleted' and '--all' will alter this behavior.
+Flags like '--uninstalled' and '--all' will alter this behavior.
 Such flags can be combined:
-'--deleted --failed'.
+'--uninstalled --failed'.

 By default, items are sorted alphabetically.
 Use the '-d' flag to sort by release date.

-If an argument is provided, it will be treated as a filter.
+If the --filter flag is provided, it will be treated as a filter.
 Filters are regular expressions (Perl compatible) that are applied to the list of releases.
 Only items that match the filter will be returned.

-	$ helm list 'ara[a-z]+'
+    $ helm list --filter 'ara[a-z]+'
     NAME                UPDATED                     CHART
     maudlin-arachnid    Mon May  9 16:07:08 2016    alpine-0.1.0

 If no results are found, 'helm list' will exit 0, but with no output (or in the case of no '-q' flag, only headers).